 Boiled Pineapple Fruitcake

-Fruitcakes are the longest lasting cake making them a perfect choice for harsh outdoor conditions.
-This is an easy pineapple based boiled fruitcake recipe to try that can be made at home before heading outdoors or at camp.
+Fruitcakes are one of the longest-lasting cakes making them a perfect choice for harsh outdoor conditions.
+This version is an easy boiled pineapple fruitcake recipe that is moist but firm.

-This is a traditionally based recipe uses dried mixed fruit, glace cherries, mixed spices and tinned pineapple; all ingredients with a long shelf life thus making it desirable in isolated locations with little access to fresh fruits.
+The recipe uses dried mixed fruit, glace cherries, mixed spices, and canned pineapple.
+All ingredients with a long shelf life making it an ideal choice when fresh fruits are unavailable or impractical.

 500g mixed dried fruit